IanBriggs/Marlin/README.md

 # Changes made for Utah version

-Robert Mendel D6 configuration used as base config
+Robert Mendon D6 configuration used as base config

 Configuration.h:
 - Utah added to config author